KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **Mesh_Frequency**: number of mesh interval per second (default is 100, but a denser mesh might be required to obtain the desired accuracy especially for faster motions).

-   - **Atendon**: vector with tendon stiffness for the selected muscles.
+   - **Atendon**: vector with normalized tendon stiffness for the selected muscles.
 The order should correspond to *Misc.MuscleNames_Input*.
 The default value is 35 and a lower value corresponds to a more compliant tendon.
 The default value will be used when left empty.
 An example is provided in section *Example Gait10dof18m* to set a different stiffness to the Achilles tendon.

 ## Output arguments